The Wine Industry Audit Technique Guide

 Vineyards qualifying as property under I.R.C. §179

 Current tax services reference pre-1981 cites to maintain that vines do not qualify as Section 179 property.
-Section 179 was amended in 1981 and the definition of qualifying property was substantially changed.
+Section 179 was amended in 1981 and later.
+The definition of qualifying property was substantially changed.
 The definition now references I.R.C. §1245(a)(3), to include (in part) any property of a character subject to the allowance for depreciation in §167, and is used as an integral part of manufacturing, production, or extraction.
-Certain practitioners are taking the position that this new definition includes vineyards and are taking I.R.C. § 179 deductions.
+See CCA 201234024.

 The basic steps of the wine making process are fairly simple and straightforward.
 Grapes are brought into the winery, crushed, and juice fermented into wine.
 The wine is then aged, bottled, aged some more in the bottle, and then released for sale.
 The subtle complexities of operating a modern winery make inventory costing a complex conundrum.
 Wineries will typically be working on several vintages of wine, all in different stages of production.
 Further, most wineries produce a number of varietals of wine, each with its distinct production stages, activities and timeframes.
 Many wineries produce more than one class of varietal, with each level of quality having its own specific costs and timeframes.
 For example, the lower level Cabernet will be made from less expensive grapes, barrel aged in used American oak, and aged overall for a shorter period of time.
 A higher end Cabernet might be produced from the best grapes available, aged in new French oak, and aged for a longer period of time.
 The overall goal of any costing system should be to differentiate between deductible period costs (unrelated to production) and those direct and indirect costs that should be capitalized to a specific lot of inventory, only to be released through Cost of Goods Sold when that lot of wine is eventually sold.